 May through October

-Climb in the birthplace of American sport climbing
+Discover the birthplace of U.S. sport climbing in Oregon’s high desert

 Things you need to know

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.